exasol/public-knowledgebase/Data-Science/custom-aggregate-functions-for-large-data-sets.md

 Goal 1: The UDFs should be robust enough to handle large data sets
 Goal 2: The UDFs should run in parallel as much as possible.

-## Fundamentals of programming in EXAPowerlytics
+## Fundamentals of UDF programming

 For UDF programming, there are a number of basic principles to keep in mind: